mui/material-ui/docs/src/pages/guides/migration-v3/migration-v3.md

   ```css
   box-sizing: border-box;
   ```
-  It solves issues with the `fullWidth` prop.
+  This solves issues with the `fullWidth` prop.
 - [InputBase] Remove the `inputType` class from `InputBase`.

 ### Tooltip